rahmanpsg/rahmanpsg/README.md

 <h3 align="left">Software Developer</h3>

 <p align="justify">
-  I am a passionate and experienced Software Developer with a strong background in both front-end and back-end technologies.
-I have a proven track record of delivering high-quality web applications and services.
-My expertise includes working with various programming languages, frameworks, and tools to create efficient and scalable solutions.
-I am always eager to learn new technologies and take on challenging projects.
+  I am a dedicated Software Developer with experience in both front-end and back-end technologies.
+I enjoy working on web applications and services, and I strive to deliver high-quality solutions.
+My skills include working with various programming languages, frameworks, and tools.
+I am always eager to learn new technologies and take on new challenges.
 </p>

 <h3 align="left">Languages and Tools:</h3>